exonum/exonum-doc/src/roadmap.md

 - **Server-side code generation**.
 Having service description, one can generate the major part of the boilerplate server code.
-This refers to the definition of all necessary service functions, indexes hierarchy, usage of the relevant function arguments and so on.
+This refers to the definition of all necessary service functions, indices hierarchy, usage of the relevant function arguments and so on.
 Code generation will substantially ease developers’ work, leaving him only the implementation of service business logic.